Author, Educator, and Personal and Professional Development Coach

 A simple woman who consciously wears many hats

 I grew up on the beautiful Caribbean island of Jamaica.
-Within the safety of this island, my parents, Elbert and Elfreda Archer, created unique spaces for each of their children to grow and achieve their goals and dreams.
-I did not oftentimes understand their methods; but today, I am thankful that they cared enough to provide such a space.
+Within the safety of this island, my parents, Elbert and Elfreda Archer created unique spaces for each of their children to grow and achieve their goals and dreams.
+There were several occasions when I did not understand their methods; but today, I am thankful that they cared enough to provide such a space.
 I grew in this space from being a shy, unsure, complacent, young girl into a young woman filled with drive, creativity, and the strong desire to help others realize the power they had to change the most challenging trajectories of their lives.
-This continues to be big part of my personal mission, and I truly believe it is my God-given purpose here on earth.
+This continues to be a key component of my personal mission, and I truly believe it is my God-given purpose here on earth.

 My journey to becoming the person I am today had its own spells of doubt, insecurities, and obstacles.
 However, looking back, I believe I have always been the biggest obstacle to myself.
 For a long while, I was that complacent individual who said “no problem” for just too long.
 Also, because of my numerous insecurities, I allowed others to define how I looked, what I did, and how I did life.
 These perceptions were never forced on me; I just did not, for a long while understand who I was and what I had to share with others in my valuable space.
 Moreover, I was ambivalent about the innate power that I possessed.
 The experiences I had on my zigzag journey toward discovering my self-worth were sometimes empowering; however, I always felt that I was not accomplishing my true purpose.
 I grew from these experiences; and today, I am no longer that shy, unsure, complacent, young girl.
 Instead, I DAREd to evolve into a more confident, more decisive, and more determined woman with a strong commitment to empowering the individuals I meet to be the best of themselves.
 With that purpose in mind, my motto continues to be Committed to Educating, Inspiring and Empowering Individuals to Excel.